fiwqfiwq01/fiwqfiwq01/README.md

 - 👋 Hi, I’m @fiwqfiwq01
-- 👀 I’m interested in web developing, desktop developing, web design, and security system.
+- 👀 I’m interested in game developing, game design, and security system
-- 🌱 I’m currently learning in Padang State University (Universitas Negeri Padang) with major of Informatics Egineering.
+- 🌱 I’m currently learning in Padang State University (Universitas Negeri Padang) with major of Informatics Egineering
-- 💞️ I’m looking to collaborate on wordpress, google analytics, Development kit, Python, C++.
+- 💞️ I’m looking to collaborate on wordpress, google analytics, Development kit, Python, C++
 - 📫 How to reach me on WhatsApp : +6282210334596 or Instagram : fiwqiwq01

 <!---